uwevanopfern/digital_backend_csv_processor/README.md

         docker-compose exec dsrs python manage.py create_dsrs

-- Import Csvs(Create Resource Model): it may take between 20 to 25 minutes to finish importing all of 4000 csv data files
+- Import Csvs(Create Resource Model): it may take between 7 to 25 minutes depending on the speed of your pc to finish importing all of 4000 csv data files

         docker-compose exec dsrs python manage.py import_csv_files